jayinc/docs/content/client-libraries/usage.md

 </div>

 # Take UI components to use

-We provide ready-made UI components that implement a Push-to-Talk Button for starting and stopping voice recording, and a display component for showing the returned transcript (not yet available on Android).
+Ready-made [UI components](/client-libraries/ui-components/) provide a Push-To-Talk Button for starting and stopping listening for speech, and a display component for showing the returned transcript (not yet available on Android).
 It is not necessary to use these, but we highly recommend this as a first step to get started quickly.

 <div class="tab">
-  <button class="tablinks platform WebClient active" onclick="openTab(event, 'platform=WebClient')">Web Toolkit</button>
+  <button class="tablinks platform WebClient active" onclick="openTab(event, 'platform=WebClient')">Web Components</button>
   <button class="tablinks platform React" onclick="openTab(event, 'platform=React')">React</button>
   <button class="tablinks platform iOS" onclick="openTab(event, 'platform=iOS')">iOS</button>
   <button class="tablinks platform Android" onclick="openTab(event, 'platform=Android')">Android</button>